julianseeger/php-real-coverage/README.md

 ===========
 * only works with phpunit
 > looking forward to extend it for other frameworks, given there is an audience for it

-* only works with namespaced classes
-> just use namespaces then... easy to fix, but seriously: use namespaces ;)

 * no support for phpunit 4
 > as soon as phpunit 4 is stable, I will branch the support for 3.x and modify the trunk for phpunit 4